brianestraduh/QATraining/README.md

 In the end, Frodo succeeds in destroying the ring, bringing peace to the realm and fulfilling his perilous quest.

 Brian'd first edit.

+This is Brian's actual first change using a branch